Trump's Tariffs and Their Consequences

 OVERVIEW

-Trump, of all people, does not seem to understand that companies, not countries, import and exports goods and services.
-Trump does not seem to understand that many American companies and industries have outsourced the production of their products and services to China, Mexico and Canada to lower costs and increase profits.
 Tariffs on "Mexico" will hit American car companies and their suppliers particular hard.
 Trump has threatened to raise tariffs on Canadian car imports in order to "permanently shut down the automobile manufacturing business in Canada."
 Most of the imported cars from Canada are made by American car manufactures.

-Foreign sales are important, especially for America’s largest companies.
-Of the companies in the S&P 500 Index (500 largest public companies), almost 1/2 of their sales are outside of the United States.
+Foreign sales by American companies are important, especially for America’s largest corporations.
+Most of these sales come from investments in other countries, producing for the local or regional market.
+Of the companies in the S&P 500 Index (500 largest public companies), over 40% of their sales and almost half their profits are earned are outside of the United States.
 Much of this is exposed to retaliation.
-The tariffs will affect foreign sales and lead to complicated supply chain changes.
-It will affect all aspects of corporate strategy.

 Retail prices to consumers will not go up as much as the tariffs.
 American companies have only outsourced production.
 Much of the price consumers pay is for design, marketing, advertising, distribution and retailing, all of which is done in America.
 This is good news for buyers of iPhones and Nikes.

 American manufacturers will raise prices as prices of competing imports rise (in addition to the higher costs of imported parts, subassemblies and services).
 Retaliatory tariffs and restriction from foreign countries will hurt American exports.
-U.S. farmers are big exporters and are sure to get hurt.
-China immediately raised tariffs on imports of American farm products.
+The U.S.'s export have been rising steadily for decades.
+Currently (2024), total exports (goods and services) are close to $2.5 trillion.

 Canadian and Mexican exports will cost less in global markets than in the U.S. Some exports will be diverted to other countries.
+For example, some cars assembled in Mexico or Canada for the U.S. market could be sold in other markets.

 Gas prices will go up in New England because a substantial portion of gas and diesel come from a refinery in Canada.
 Also home heating fuel.
 For the same reason, gas prices will go up in the Midwest.
 Electricity prices will rise in New England and New York.